Contractor Overhead Power Lines Safety

 Watch out for the wires supporting utility poles

-Be careful for equipment not to snap the guy wires, the angled cables connecting the top of utility poles to the ground.
+Be careful your equipment does not snap the guy wires, the angled cables connecting the top of utility poles to the ground.
 Damaging a guy wire could cause the overhead power lines to sag, which might prevent you from safely passing underneath the line.

 Always use a spotter when moving or operating equipment near the lines